 It seems every time you turn on the news these days there’s a report on yet another massive cyber attack.
-From Russia attempting to hack into U.S. elections, to a ransomware attack on a 911 center in Atlanta just last week, it’s clear that cyber security will be a significant topic for all of us, no matter our industry, in the coming years.
+From Russian hackers, to a ransomware attack on a 911 center in Atlanta just last week, it’s clear that cyber security will be a significant topic for all of us, no matter our industry, in the coming years.

 As each industry reacts to more frequent and severe attacks, many of us are left wondering: What can I do to prevent this from happening to me?